By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 Your wedding nails are such a small detail in the grand scheme of your wedding day, but they show up in so many photos.
 Every hand-holding shot, every ring close-up, every bouquet pic - your nails are there.

-After doing this for six years and working with hundreds of brides, here's what I want you to remember: choose comfort over drama, classic over trendy, and book your appointment early.
+After researching insights from hundreds of nail professionals and real brides, here's what matters most: choose comfort over drama, classic over trendy, and book your appointment early.
 The brides who are happiest with their wedding nails are the ones who planned ahead, did a trial, and chose a design that felt like an elevated version of themselves.

 You don't need to reinvent the wheel here.
 A beautifully executed simple design will always outperform a complicated design done poorly.
-Trust your nail tech, communicate clearly about what you want, and for the love of all things holy, don't try to DIY your wedding nails the night before unless you're a licensed nail tech yourself.
+Trust your nail tech, communicate clearly about what you want, and don't try to DIY your wedding nails the night before unless you're experienced with gel application.

 If you're still planning other aspects of your wedding beauty routine, check out our guides on all beauty topics.
-And if you need supplies for DIY nail care before or after your wedding, browse our curated shop for quality products I personally recommend.
+And if you need supplies for DIY nail care before or after your wedding, browse our curated shop for quality products we recommend.

 Now go book that nail appointment.
 Your future married self will thank you.